lucianmarin/subreply/README.md

 Tiny, but mighty social network.
 Create an account at https://subreply.com.

-X and Threads are filled with spam.
-Instagram and TikTok are filled with crappy videos.
-Facebook and LinkedIn shouldn't even be mentioned because of shady things they do.
-Protocol based social media Bluesky, Mastodon, Nostr are all gimmicky at best.
-Subreply is the only sane social network that doesn't waste your time.

 ## Install

 Install PostgreSQL server at 6432 port and `createdb subreply` then: